-Make no mistake, that does not mean that they are going to fire sell everything and it also doesn’t mean that they don’t care about their employees, customers or the legacy of their business.
+Make no mistake, this does not mean that they are going to fire sell everything and it also doesn’t mean that they don’t care about their employees, customers or the legacy of their business.

 Personally, I prefer only a short-term consultative arrangement.
-It can be difficult for a person with 30 plus years as the boss to relinquish control and it can be confusing for the employees and customers.
+It can be difficult for a person with 30–plus years as the boss to relinquish control and it can be confusing for the employees and customers.
 This will ultimately result in a smooth transition, with minimal disruption to customers and employees.

 Scenario 3 – A Competitor is in Financial Difficulty but Not Selling

 Some of your competitors are going to be in financial difficulty and will be wanting to eliminate parts of their business in order to save money and streamline operations.

 This is a great opportunity for a win-win scenario.
 The seller gets to offload something and balance their budgets and you gain something overnight that may have taken you years to develop on your own.

 You will expand your customer list, gaining the ability to cross-sell to these newly acquired customers with the products and services that you were already selling.
 Doing this will create the possibility of geometric growth.